Restaurants in Bangkok

 The Mango Tree

 This 80-year-old Siamese restaurant house features its very own tropical garden and offers a quiet retreat from Bangkok's chaotic Patpong area.
-The food may not be authentic, but it's delicious and the diverse menu with choices such as mild, green chicken curry and crispy spring rolls won't leave guests disappointed.
+The food may not be the most authentic, but it's delicious and the diverse menu with choices such as mild, green chicken curry and crispy spring rolls won't leave guests disappointed.
 Live traditional music and classic Thai decorative touches create a wonderfully charming atmosphere.
 Open daily for lunch and dinner.
 Reservations advisable.

 Address: 37 Soi Tantawan, Surawongse Road